Tarun Gogoi: Second term

-Gogoi again led Congress in the 2006 Assam Legislative Assembly Election and Congress received 53 seats, 9 less than the 64 needed for a majority, Gogoi's initiative in this direction paid dividends with the Congress returning to power for the second consecutive term, albeit with lesser seats, and formed the government in alliance with its coalition partner Bodoland Peoples’ Front (BPF).
-During the ministry the law and order situation abruptly improved and the financial condition of the state improved.
+Gogoi again led Congress in the 2006 Assam Legislative Assembly Election and Congress received 53 seats, 9 less than the 64 needed for a majority, Gogoi's initiative in this direction paid dividends with the Congress returning to power for the second consecutive term, albeit with lesser seats, and formed the government in alliance with its coalition partner Bodoland People's Front (BPF).
+During the ministry the law-and-order situation abruptly improved and the financial condition of the state improved.
 Gogoi gave importance to implementation of the schemes of the Central Government by different departments of the state.
 He also gave importance for industrialization of the state.
 He also took initiative to solve the insurgency problems of Assam through negotiation.

 Third term

 In the 2011 Assam Legislative Assembly election, Gogoi again led the congress party.
 Congress received 78 seats with an increased majority of 25 seats.
 Stemming from dissent within the party that saw 32 MLAs resign, he could not get the Indian National Congress to victory in the 2016 legislative assembly elections.
 Sarbananda Sonowal from the Bharatiya Janata Party went on to win the elections and become the chief minister.